nomis/tempus-redux/README.rst

 An attached Youshiko YC8091 radio clock can be powered automatically when a time signal is ready and reconfigured to set the time format to 24 hours on startup.

-Connect the radio clock to the ESP32 using the `KiCad schematic
+Remove the MSF antenna circuit and connect the radio clock to the ESP32 using the `KiCad schematic <circuits/youshiko-yc8091-xxl-radio-controlled-wall-clock.kicad_sch>`_:
-<circuits/youshiko-yc8091-xxl-radio-controlled-wall-clock.kicad_sch>`_:

 .. image:: circuits/youshiko-yc8091-xxl-radio-controlled-wall-clock-sch.svg
    :alt: Schematic to connect to a Youshiko YC8091 radio clock